Texas-Robotics-Academy/markdown/2025/ex_8_turn_push.md

 - _backupTime  - (Should be positive)
 - Instead of _whichMotor, you'll have _whichItem

+{{ site.data.alerts.note }}
+Notice the change!
+You're changing 4 things, so you can no longer use a bool.
+You must use an int for _whichItem.
+{{ site.data.alerts.end }}

 - Modify your buttonPress() and printMenu() methods. buttonPress() should allow you to change _forwardSpeed, _backLeft, _backRight, and _backupTime. printMenu() should print the values of these new variables, rather than the old ones.

 - Comment out the part of reactToObstacles() that prints to LCD 1, or simply delete it.